vLeov/php-chess/docs/player.md

-`Chess\Player` allows to play a PGN movetext returning a [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) object as it is described in the following example.
+`Chess\Player` allows to play a PGN movetext returning a `Chess\Variant\Classical\Board` object as it is described in the following example.

 For further information you may want to check out the tests in [tests/unit/PlayerTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/PlayerTest.php).